hortonworks-gallery/ambari-zeppelin-service/README.md

 ```

 - (Optional) You can setup/configure a YARN queue to customize what portion of the cluster the Spark job should use.
-  - Open the Yarn Queue Manager view to setup a queue for Spark with:
+  i.
+Open the Yarn Queue Manager view to setup a queue for Spark with:
     - Capacity: 50%
     - Max Capacity: 90% (on sandbox, do not reduce below this or the Spark jobs will not run)

 ![Image](../master/screenshots/capacity-scheduler-spark-queue.png?raw=true)

-    - In Ambari under Spark > Configs, set the default queue for Spark.
+  ii.
+In Ambari under Spark > Configs, set the default queue for Spark.
 The Zeppelin Ambari service will autodetect this queue and configure Zeppelin to use the same.

 ![Image](../master/screenshots/spark-config-view.png?raw=true)